Nzanzu-Lwanzo/geo/README.md

 ## How do I use Geo ?

 Simple.
-Just pull the Docker image `lwanzo/geo:latest` and do whatever you want with it.
+Just pull the Docker image `lwanzo/geo:latest` or build it and do whatever you want with it.
 All the data is self contained.
 Or, you can use our API [right here](https://geo.lwanzo.site/).
 Or, you can just copy the json.
 > Freely you have received, freely give (Matthew 10:8)

 ## How is the project organized ?